 Interestingly, cooked white mushrooms have higher amounts of nutrients because they release nutrients in more significant amounts when they remain cooked.
 Different types, groups, or species of fungi can contain nutrients at higher or lower levels.
 For example, cooked shiitake mushrooms have 45% of the RDI for copper in a 3.5-ounce (100-gram) serving.

 In addition, mushrooms contain antioxidants, phenols, and polysaccharides.
-The content of these compounds can vary depending on many factors, such as growing method, storage conditions, processing and cooking.
+The content of these compounds can vary depending on many factors, such as growing method, storage conditions, processing, and cooking.

 Learn more about “Low-Calorie Foods” in our article: 150 Low-Calorie Foods That Help You Lose Weight.

-The nature of these products confers an essential list of benefits to consider their production, cultivation and consumption around the world.
+The nature of these products confers an essential list of benefits to consider in their production, cultivation, and consumption around the world.
 These capacities are due to its protein content and micronutrients such as vitamins and minerals, medicinal properties, and ability to stimulate the immune system.
 Here are the main benefits of mushrooms.